capptain-bogoslov/iOSFundamentals/README.md

 * Details.Receives data from separate API
 * Share.
 The user can share the link for this movie by pressing the share button.
 If the API does not contain a link the button is hidden
 * Favourite movie.
 The user can select a movie as favourite by pressing the heart image.
 The user preferences are maintaining in UserDefaults
 * Reviews.
-The View receives movie review data fro separate API
+The View receives movie review data fro separate API and display only 2 reviews
 * Similar Movies.
 The View receives similar movie data fro separate API